 - 1 large yellow squash or zucchini diced

 - 15 oz can fire roasted tomatoes

 - ½ cup dry white wine

 - 6 cups vegetable broth

 - 1 teaspoon cumin

-- In a saucepan heat the onions and mushrooms on medium heat for about 3-5 minutes or until the onions start to become translucent.
+- In a saucepan heat the butter on medium heat and add the onions, mushrooms, carrots, and zucchini and sauté for about 5-7 minutes or until the onions start to become translucent.

-- Add the can of diced tomatoes and green chili's, white wine, yellow squash or zucchini, vegetable broth, Dijon mustard, chili powder, cardamom, cumin and 1 bay leaf.
-Mix to combine and cover for 20 minutes.
-May need to turn the heat down to low if it starts to boil.
-Optional to serve with a side of gluten free garlic bread and garnish with cilantro flakes.
+- Add the can of diced tomatoes and green chili's, white wine, vegetable broth, Dijon mustard, chili powder, and cumin.
+Mix to combine and bring to a boil then to a low simmer and cover for 20 minutes.
+Serve with a side of gluten free garlic bread and garnish with green onion.